MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 ## Set agent pool permissions

-You can use pre-defined roles to configure [security on agent pools](../agents/pools-queues.md#security).
+You can use predefined roles to configure [security on agent pools](../agents/pools-queues.md#security).
 You can configure this in a hierarchical manner either for all pools, or for an individual pool.

 ::: moniker range=">=azure-devops-2020"